gabrielakuhn/claseg-computer-vision/README.md

 metastasis.
 This repository is the first investigation of the proposed method.
 As partial results, we achieved an AUC = 0.998 for the classification task at the patch level and 𝐼𝑜𝑈 − 𝑆𝑐𝑜𝑟𝑒 ∶ 0.5434 e 𝐹 1 − 𝑆𝑐𝑜𝑟𝑒 ∶ 0.64818 for the segmentation task.

+The final result still (slide level) need to be improved.

 [pipilene.pdf](https://github.com/gabrielakuhn/claseg/files/11781803/pipilene.pdf)